iotexproject/dev-portal-content/blogposts/2022-in-review.md

 ## Developer Events

-Our team has been all over this year, spreading the IoTeX gospel.
-Money202, ETH2020, ETH Devnver, BCN Hack, ETH-cc, Smartcon, TIPIN and the SF Blockchain Week.
+Our team has been all over this year, spreading the IoTeX gospel: Money202, ETH2020, ETH Devnver, BCN Hack, ETH-cc, Smartcon, TIPIN and the SF Blockchain Week.

 ## Thank you!